Electronics

 Lesson 2: Circuit Schematics

-Introduces a visual language for describing circuits called circuit schematics, which are used in component datasheets, CAD programs (e.g., circuit simulators, PCB layout software), and circuit analyses.
-Also includes an activity using Fritzing to build your own schematics.
+You’ll learn circuit schematics—the visual language used in datasheets, circuit simulators, and PCB layout software to describe circuits.
+Includes a hands-on activity using Fritzing to build your own schematics.

 Lesson 3: Ohm’s Law

-Introduces Ohm’s Law, one of the most important empirical laws in electrical circuits that describes how current, voltage, and resistance relate together.
-Also includes an activity to build and explore resistive circuits in CircuitJS.
+You’ll learn Ohm’s Law, one of the most important relationships in electrical circuits, describing how current, voltage, and resistance relate.
+Includes an activity to build and explore resistive circuits in CircuitJS.

 Lesson 4: Series vs. Parallel Resistors

-Introduces series and parallel resistor circuits, how to analyze them, and why they’re important.
-Also includes an activity to build and explore series and parallel resistor configurations in CircuitJS.
+You’ll explore series and parallel resistor circuits, learn how to analyze them, and understand why they matter.
+Includes an activity building these configurations in CircuitJS.

 Lesson 5: Resistors

-Building on Lessons 1 - 4, let’s dive more deeply into resistors and learn about how resistors work, how they’re made, how they’re characterized in terms of both resistance \(R\) and power \(P\), and how to “read” them.
+Building on Lessons 1–4, you’ll dive more deeply into resistors and learn about how resistors work, how they’re made, how they’re characterized in terms of both resistance \(R\) and power \(P\), and how to “read” them.

 Lesson 6: LEDs